fresheneesz/bitcoinThroughputAnalysis/README.md

 The cost of hard disk space is declining at a rate of [about 25%](https://www.backblaze.com/blog/hard-drive-cost-per-gigabyte/), tho that rate is declining.

-## Memory and CPU speed
+## CPU speed

 These I have far less information about because its difficult to know how many transactions a machine with some given specs could validate.
 I would [be curious](https://bitcoin.stackexchange.com/questions/87864/how-can-i-calculate-estimate-how-quickly-a-machine-can-verify-transactions-on-th) to know more.
 However, [Eric Kuhn mentioned](https://twitter.com/erickuhn19/status/1095553655086804993) that verifying the transactions can be a much larger bottleneck than downloading them.
 There are about [415 million transactions](https://www.blockchain.com/charts/n-transactions-total) in the bitcoin blockchain, and if it can take 25 days to verify everything, as Eric Kuhn mentioned, that means his raspberry pi could only verify about 192 tps.

-Memory has been decreasing in cost by [about 15%/year](https://jcmit.net/memoryprice.htm), and cost of cpu power is decreasing at less than [20%/year](https://www.imf.org/~/media/Files/Conferences/2017-stats-forum/session-6-kenneth-flamm.ashx), so I'll use LukeJr's number of 17%/year for cost of CPU power.
+The cost of cpu power is decreasing at less than [20%/year](https://www.imf.org/~/media/Files/Conferences/2017-stats-forum/session-6-kenneth-flamm.ashx), so I'll use LukeJr's number of 17%/year for cost of CPU power.

+## Memory

+As for memory, the [Xiaomi Redmi Y2 specs](https://pricebaba.com/mobile/xiaomi-redmi-y2) (which I also used for its disk space specs) has 3 GB of RAM.
+So we'll use 2 GB for the 90th percentile user.
+Memory has been decreasing in cost by [about 15%/year](https://jcmit.net/memoryprice.htm) (See also [my calculations](memoryCostOverTime.xlsx) on that data).

 ## An aside about technological growth